chef/automate/components/automate-gateway/README.md

 ## Extend the API

 All public APIs are described via a GRPC service definition in a `.proto` file.

 ### Add a new endpoint to an existing service

-1. Write an authz mapping test for the proto, like [this one](https://github.com/chef/automate/blob/a2dc6df2a6660a4ae54725e0398c5d4f90a88d9e/components/automate-gateway/api/auth/users/users_internal_test.go).
+1. Add an authz [smoke test](https://github.com/chef/automate/blob/c41a1863627c950c9ec5f5b8d5cd48254b8d8b71/inspec/a2-api-integration/controls/authz_access_control.rb#L14) for the API.
-1. Add an authz smoke test for the API [here](https://github.com/chef/automate/blob/a2dc6df2a6660a4ae54725e0398c5d4f90a88d9e/inspec/a2-api-integration/controls/authz_access_control.rb).
+2. Add the method and any new message types for the request and response to the `.proto` file under `a2/components/automate-gateway/api` ([Example](https://github.com/chef/automate/blob/c41a1863627c950c9ec5f5b8d5cd48254b8d8b71/components/automate-gateway/api/auth/users/users.proto#L16)).
-1. Add the method and any new message types for the request and response to the `.proto` file under `a2/components/automate-gateway/api`.
+3. Annotate your API with an `http` option, defining its HTTP method and endpoint (e.g. `option (google.api.http).get = "/cfgmgmt/nodes";`).
-1. Annotate your API with an http option, defining its http method and endpoint (e.g. `option (google.api.http).get = "/cfgmgmt/nodes";`).
+4. Annotate your API with the authorization _resource_ and _action_ mappings (e.g. `option (chef.automate.api.policy).resource = "cfgmgmt:nodes"; option (chef.automate.api.policy).action = "read";`).
-1. Annotate your API with the authorization resource and action mappings (e.g. `option (chef.automate.api.policy).resource = "cfgmgmt:nodes";
+   In the example file just above, the `chef.automate.api.policy` options are for IAM v1 while the `chef.automate.api.iam.policy` options are for IAM v2.
+During the current transition time you must supply both sets of values.
-    option (chef.automate.api.policy).action = "read";`).
+5. Compile the proto file from within your habitat studio, using `compile_go_protobuf_component automate-gateway`.
-1. Compile the proto file from within your habitat studio, using `compile_go_protobuf_component automate-gateway`.
+6. Add an implementation for the new method in the appropriate file under `handler/...`.
-1. Add an implementation for the new method in the appropriate file under `handler/...`.
+7. If there is no default policy governing the API's resource and action, define one in [storage.go](https://github.com/chef/automate/blob/c41a1863627c950c9ec5f5b8d5cd48254b8d8b71/components/authz-service/storage/v2/storage.go#L84) and add a [migration](https://github.com/chef/automate/blob/c41a1863627c950c9ec5f5b8d5cd48254b8d8b71/components/authz-service/storage/postgres/migration/sql/05_telemetry_default_policy.up.sql#L3) to `a2/components/authz-service`.
-1. If there isn't a default policy governing the API's resource and action, define one [here](https://github.com/chef/automate/blob/a2dc6df2a6660a4ae54725e0398c5d4f90a88d9e/components/authz-service/storage/storage.go#L83) and add a migration to `a2/components/authz-service` for it like [this one](https://github.com/chef/a2/blob/a2dc6df2a6660a4ae54725e0398c5d4f90a88d9e/components/authz-service/storage/postgres/migration/sql/05_telemetry_default_policy.up.sql). **Note** This whole step isn't necessary if the API should only be accessible to admins.
+   **Note** This whole step is necessary only if the API should be accessible to non-admins.

 ### Add a new service

 1. Place your service in `api/...` following the existing pattern.
-1. Follow above steps for adding a new endpoint to existing service.
+2. Follow above steps for adding a new endpoint to existing service.
 Be sure to generate code by running the following from the project root in the dev studio: `compile_go_protobuf_component automate-gateway`
-1. Wire your service into `RegisterRestGWServices` and `RegisterGRPCServices` in `gateway/services.go`
+3. Wire your service into `RegisterRestGWServices` and `RegisterGRPCServices` in `gateway/services.go`

 ### Authorization for API Endpoints

-APIs are permissioned using A2's [authorization system](https://github.com/chef/automate/blob/a2dc6df2a6660a4ae54725e0398c5d4f90a88d9e/components/authz-service/README.md).
+APIs are permissioned using Automate's [authorization system](https://github.com/chef/automate/blob/c41a1863627c950c9ec5f5b8d5cd48254b8d8b71/components/authz-service/README.md).
 Each public API needs to be mapped to an authorization resource and action.
 That resource and action must correspond to a default policy defined in the system, so you need to either map to a resource and action governed by an existing default policy, or define a new default policy governing the mapped resource and action.

 Our authorization policies state which `subjects` have the right to perform which `actions` on which `resources`.
 This means the choices we make in resources and action names define the vocabulary our customers will have to use to manage permissioning.
 That makes these definitions a product concern.